dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Then, participants interpret their DAG locally without exchanging more messages and determine a total ordering of accumulated transactions.

-Given a DAG substrate that provides reliable and causally-ordered transaction dissemination, it seems that reaching consensus on total ordering should be really simple: occasionally a leader would mark a position in the DAG a "proposal", others would confirm the proposal,
+Given a DAG transport that provides reliable and causally-ordered transaction dissemination, it seems that reaching consensus on total ordering should be really simple: occasionally a leader would mark a position in the DAG a "proposal", others would confirm the proposal,